pollen-robotics/python-template/README.md

 ![git workflow](https://wac-cdn.atlassian.com/dam/jcr:34c86360-8dea-4be4-92f7-6597d4d5bfae/02%20Feature%20branches.svg?cdnVersion=805)

-The default branch is **develop** which is the working branch. **main** is dedicated to stable code (release) only.
-Both of them are protected, no one should push directly into them.
-Any new development **MUST** be done in a feature branch, forked from develop, and then merged back to develop through a pull request.
-When a code considered to be stable, develop can be also merged to main with a pull request.
+The default branch is **develop**, which serves as the working branch. **main** is reserved solely for stable code (releases).
+Both of these branches are protected, meaning direct pushes are disallowed.
+All new development **MUST** commence in a feature branch, derived from develop, and then be merged back into develop via a pull request.
+Once the code is deemed stable, the develop branch can also be merged into main through another pull request.

 ### Issues